sidebar hamburger menu

 As long as your servers have access to the Internet, even behind NAT — you will be able to use KernelCare patch server without any problems.

-Generally, KernelCare requires connection to only two servers for a proper work:
+Generally, KernelCare requires connection to only two servers to work:

 cln.cloudlinux.com